Bronx Youth Center: High School Equivalency & Education

 The Academy: Internships for Youth in Foster Care

-The Academy is a unique program designed to prepare foster care youth care for adulthood.
-The comprehensive – yet flexible – structure offers individualized academic and employment services while providing supportive counseling.
+The Academy is a unique program designed to support youth who are currently in, or have experience with foster care with their career and education goals as they move towards independence.
+The comprehensive – yet flexible – structure offers individualized academic and employment service support through case management, life skills groups and supportive counseling.
 You’ll learn essential life skills that are critical for your future success, and be ready to hit the workforce!
-To learn more about The Academy, contact Rachel Moser by phone at (212) 941-9090, ext.
-3528, or by email at firstname.lastname@example.org.

 Emergency Medical Training (EMT) and Information Technology (IT) Bridge Program